-To draw the torque slip characteristics of induction motor following points are considered:
+To draw the torque slip characteristics of induction motor (three phase) following points are considered:

 - At synchronous speed (Ns); slip, s = 0 and torque, T = 0.